MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ## Get real-time sales tips

 As a seller, you can get real-time sales tips during your meetings with sales contacts in the Copilot for Sales panel in Microsoft Teams.
 These tips provide information about competitors or brands mentioned in the meeting, and help you respond to inquiries.
-The information you need is right in front of you, and this leads to better communication and helps you close deals faster.
+The information you need is right in front of you, and leads to better communication and helps you close deals faster.

 > [!NOTE]
 > - You must transcribe the meeting to get real-time sales tips.